abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 - They provide a level of abstraction that allows designers to focus on higher-level design hiding the internal information.

 ### Macros
-- Components which are reusable components and classified into three main categories soft macro, firm macro and hard macro.
+- Components that are reusable and classified into three main categories soft macro, firm macro and hard macro.
 - Soft Macro: Synthesizable, flexible and editable
 - Firm Macro: Have a Netlist Format, portable and have predictive PPA.
 - Hard Macro: Same as Foundry IPs and have optimized PPA and timing